Efficient Operator Selection and Warm-Start Strategy for Excitations in Variational Quantum Eigensolvers: Discussion

 \section{Discussion}

 In this study, we employed the ExcitationSolve optimizer in conjunction with EnergySorting (ES) to develop an efficient hybrid method for constructing ansätze in quantum computing.
 Specifically, we combined the shallow circuits of ADAPT-VQE with the limited number of optimization steps from fixed ansatz optimization.
 By leveraging ES, which enables the computation of the change in energy caused by each operator within a single sweep over the operator pool, this approach eliminates the need for repeated evaluations of individual operators and significantly reduces the computational complexity associated with optimizing the ansatz.
 We even derived an analytical equation, which allows operator selection directly from Hamiltonian matrix elements.
 This approach enables the construction of an ansatz consisting solely of the most relevant operators, mirroring the strategy employed in ADAPT-VQE, but with reduced computational overhead.
 We demonstrated the efficacy of our method on twelve benchmark molecules, achieving a quadratic speed-up compared to the original ADAPT-VQE while maintaining equivalent circuit depth.
 We further refined our approach by adapting it to accommodate OVP-CEOs, a novel class of operators that can reduce circuit depth at the cost of increased operator pool size.
 This trade-off is particularly relevant in the context of noisy intermediate-scale quantum (NISQ) hardware, where circuit depth limitations are a significant challenge.
 Our method's performance was evaluated on the example of \ce{LiH}, yielding improved computational efficiency with minimal loss in precision.
+The theoretical link between ES and perturbation theories, such as MP2 and EN2, shows that ES is not merely an efficient heuristic, but is also fundamentally intertwined with established perturbative methods.
+In particular, we were able to show that parameter initialization using EN2 theory effectively corresponds to a Taylor series expansion of ES in terms of electronic correlation.
+Both theoretically and numerically we show that ES is identical to EN2 in weakly correlated regimes, but represents a more robust and advantageous initialization in strongly correlated regimes.
 The knowledge of all relevant operators before the ansatz construction leaves potential for further reduction of the circuit depth as algorithms like Tetris-ADAPT \cite{Anastasiou2024Tetris-ADAPT} could be employed to stack the operators in the most favorable way.